 Mahaska County, County administrative division in southeastern Iowa, United States.

-The county, established in 1843, received its name from Chief Mahaska of the Iowa tribe and selected Oskaloosa as its administrative center in 1844.
+The county was founded in 1843 and named after Chief Mahaska of the Iowa tribe.
+Oskaloosa became its administrative center in 1844.

 The county maintains educational facilities, including the Environmental Learning Center, which provides nature education programs and outdoor recreation opportunities for residents.